Independent Golf Reviews is reader-supported, when you buy through links on our site, we may earn a commission.

 Pros & Cons

-- Less forgiving than traditional hybrids
+- Less forgiveness than traditional hybrid head

 Expert’s Thoughts